International Congress of Maritime Museums - Sydney 2026

 Congress Theme: Maritime Museums in Action – Moving Forward with Courage and Conviction

-We warmly warmly invite you to attend the pre-eminent international meeting of maritime museums in September 2026, and the 22nd ICMM Biennial Congress, the first Biennial Congress to be held in Australia.
+We warmly invite you to attend the pre-eminent international meeting of maritime museums in September 2026, and the 22nd ICMM Biennial Congress, the first Biennial Congress to be held in Australia.
 This is being hosted by the Australian National Maritime Museum in our largest city, Sydney.
 Renowned for the beauty of its harbour, participants will be able to discover the relationship of First Nations peoples to the bamal (earth) and badu (water), as well as explore significant sites of maritime history and archaeology.

 Logos for the maritime museum and International Congress of Maritime Museums